European U21 Championship: Spain's future in safe hands

 Isco is a lifelong Barcelona fan and has a dog called Messi, but he grew up idolising Andres Iniesta - and it shows.

-Manchester City, Real Madrid
+Linked with: Manchester City, Real Madrid

 Like his hero, the Malaga star is a mesmerising dribbler who possesses balletic balance and can slice open any defence with a sudden burst infield from the left wing followed by a perfectly released pass or accurately curled shot.